-This recipe goes together pretty fast so it is a good option for a weeknight dinner.
+This recipe goes together pretty fast so it is a good option for weeknight dinners.
 The sauce should be ready by the time you boil your water and cook your orzo!
+This is one of those under 30 minute meals that is perfect for those busy weeknights.

 Lemon Shrimp Orzo with AsparagusPrint This